Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 For example, for a Level 3 vehicle, what are all the circumstances in which the automated driving system should prompt the ‘“driver” to assume control?
 How the vehicle actually responds will depend upon the parameters that its designers determine and program, assuming no malfunction.
 But do these parameters accord with what the public might be entitled to expect?

 As the technology used becomes incrementally more sophisticated, the public’s expectations of the safety of their operation will inevitably move with it, potentially quite quickly (think mobile phones!).
 The result may be that there is effectively a rolling safety benchmark for autonomous vehicles, thus placing intense pressure on designers and manufacturers.
-Is an automated driving system that responds in a particular way, resulting in a collision, necessarily defective because another system, designed and sold by a different manufacturer at about the same time may have avoided a collision in the same circumstances?
+Is an automated driving system that responds in a particular way, resulting in a collision, necessarily defective because another system, designed and sold by a different manufacturer at about the same time, may have avoided a collision in the same circumstances?

 For vehicles at Levels 4 and 5, in particular, is the safety performance expected of them to be measured against an expert human driver, an average driver, or a novice?
-Is it a legitimate expectation that an autonomous vehicle will slavishly comply with road rules, even when a human driver may calculate that the safer course is, for example, temporarily to move outside a lane?
+Is it a legitimate expectation that an autonomous vehicle will slavishly comply with road rules, even when a human driver may calculate that the safer course is, for example, temporarily to move outside their lane?

 In many – perhaps most – cases, determining whether an autonomous vehicle is not as safe as is to be expected will present no particular difficulty; depending on the level of automation, they can be expected not to leave the highway, to detect and respond appropriately to other vehicles on the road, to overtake only when it is safe to do so, and so on.
 Greater, perhaps insurmountable, difficulty will arise when an automated driving system is required to make decisions as between alternative responses, each of which will result in a collision of some kind.
 Is a preference to protect the safety of the vehicle’s occupants above the safety of a passing cyclist or pedestrian in accord with the public’s safety expectations for autonomous vehicles?